vercel/next.js/examples/with-clerk/README.md

 This example shows how to use [Clerk](https://www.clerk.dev/?utm_source=github&utm_medium=nextjs-examples&utm_campaign=nextjs) with Next.js.
 The example features adding sign up, sign in, profile management, and an authenticated API route to your Next.js application.

+## Demo

+A hosted demo of this example is available at [clerk-nextjs-example.vercel.app](https://clerk-nextjs-example.vercel.app)

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example):